Superradiant phase transition in complex networks: Introduction

 In this work we focus on the problem when the transverse field represents some variable which allows for a second quantization procedure.
 In this case, spin systems may be represented as two-level oscillators like natural or artificial two-level atoms~\cite{Nori2}, quantum dots, etc, which interact with the quantized field in the framework of the Dicke model.
 This model presumes a so-called superradiant (SR) second order phase transition, and has been long known in quantum optics domain~\cite{Hepp,Wang,Emary,Larson}.
 In particular, the SR phase transition evokes the establishment of some certain (non-zero) spontaneous polarization, that occurs in a thermodynamically equilibrium ensemble of two-level oscillators interacting with the quantized field.

 Up to present, the SR phase transition has been predicted and observed with atomic ensembles~\cite{Bohnet, Chestnov, Akkermans}, exciton polaritons in semiconductor microstructures~\cite{Eastham}, superconductor circuits~\cite{Wang2,Bamba}, solids~\cite{Cong}, and extended star graphs~\cite{Yalouz}.
 The evidence of the SR state in such experiments is usually achieved by means of cavity exploiting that enables to enhance a photon lifetime~\cite{Nori,Vahala,Al1}.
+Moreover, the quantized light interaction with various two-level system ensembles enables high (up to room) temperature phase transitions, cf.~\cite{Eastham, Chestnov}.
+Such a feature of the Dicke-Ising model that we offer in this work, may be useful for the problem of obtaining high-temperature BEC, which is now a hot topic of research in statistical physics and material science, cf. ~\cite{Yamamoto, Chest1}.

-Two different regimes are relevant to be distinguished when the SR phase transition occurs in the system.
+In particular, two different regimes are relevant to be distinguished when the SR phase transition occurs in the system.
 First, we speak about the zero chemical potential limit when we can describe the total system in the framework of the canonical ensemble approach.
 In this case, the ensemble of two-level oscillators and photonic system are thermodynamically equilibrium closed sub-systems~\cite{Hepp,Wang,Emary,Larson}.
 Second, the grand canonical approach presumes a non-zero chemical potential when photons and spins (or two-level systems) can form coupled states (dressed states, polaritons), which possess the SR phase transition~\cite{Eastham, Chestnov}.
-In other words, at non-zero chemical potential we can speak about BEC of low branch polaritons that occurs in the system in the presence of appropriate trapping potential~\cite{Ber,Chest1}.
+In other words, at non-zero chemical potential we can speak about BEC of low branch polaritons that occurs in the system in the presence of appropriate trapping potential ~\cite{Yamamoto, Ber, Chest1}.
+In this work we restrict ourselves by canonical ensemble approach to the network spin-1/2 system, which interacts with classical and quantized fields.

 Recently, the SR phase transition has been discussed in~\cite{Gammelmark,Lee} in the framework of the so-called Dicke–Ising model for the material systems exhibiting spin-spin interaction.
 In particular, in~\cite{Gammelmark,Lee} it is demonstrated that such systems permit a first order phase transition depending on the character of spin-spin interaction.
 Some important applications in quantum metrology are also found~\cite{Bazhenov}.